Horror (Garo): Rinza

 Rinza (リンザ) is a centauress-like Horror who gathers information on the Fang of God from a freelance professor researching the Makai community and its lore to summon Messiah into the world.
 She can controls a horde of Horror zombies as minions, disguise herself as other humans, and fire explosive spark bolts produced s by scraping the heels of her high-heels on rough surfaces.
 She deceives Banbi into aiding her by promising to revive her love Judo Tenma, claiming to help her steal Makai Knight armors in order to feed on the powerless Makai Knights later.
 When Banbi initiates her resurrection ritual, Rinza swaps out a strain of Judo's hair for that of Jinga's, after deeming Judo too weak to be used as a sacrificial offering to activate the Fang of God.
 While claiming to have summoned him to usher a new age of Horrors and swearing her loyalty, Jinga sees through Rinza's ruse and unceremoniously slays her later when she turns on him.

 Rinza is portrayed by Sayaka Sasaki (佐咲 紗花, Sasaki Sayaka), a singer who did several songs for the Garo animation franchise.

 Boel

 Boel (ボエル, Boeru) is a dimwitted Horror accompanying Rinza, serving as her second in command.
 His true Horror form is that of a large bullish creature, and is resistant to physical attacks both in his human form and his Horror form.
 He is slain by Jinga in order to build the Fang of God and initiate the ritual.

-Boel is portrayed by Kucky (くっきー, Kukkī).
+Boel is portrayed by Cookie (くっきー, Kukkī).